“There is nothing better than a friend unless it is a friend with chocolate.” – Charles Dickens

 The Mayans and the Aztecs may also have used cacao seeds in some important rituals.
 They made a drink with it and called it ‘chocolatl’.
-They considered the seeds so precious that they may have been used as currency for trade, while the drink made from it was considered food of gods.
-Only the wealthy Mayans who had enough cocoa seeds to spare enjoyed the drink.
+They considered the seeds so precious that they may have been used as currency for trade, while the drink made from it was considered the ‘food of Gods’.
+Only the wealthy Mayans who had enough cacao seeds to spare enjoyed the drink.

-Chocolate found its way into Europe when Columbus brought cocoa seeds back with him to Spain, and presented them as a treasure to King Ferdinand.
+Chocolate found its way into Europe when Columbus brought cacao seeds back with him to Spain, and presented them as a treasure to King Ferdinand.
 Two centuries later, an Englishman called Joseph Fry made the first solid chocolate.
-About 25 years after that, Henri Nestle made the first chocolate bar using condensed milk.
+About 25 years after that, Henri Nestlé made the first chocolate bar using condensed milk.
 And the rest, as they say, is history!

 Fun Chocolate Facts For Kids